rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Now when some days had passed, Agrippa the king and Bernice arrived at Caesarea and greeted Festus. ^2513

-And as they stayed there many days, Festus laid Paul’s case before the king, saying, There is a man left prisoner by Felix, ^2514
+And as they stayed there many days, Festus laid Paul's case before the king, saying, There is a man left prisoner by Felix, ^2514

 and when I was at Jerusalem, the chief priests and the elders of the Jews laid out their case against him, asking for a sentence of condemnation against him. ^2515